JSSan97/ECS7016P-Assessment-3D/README.md

 # ECS7016P-Assessment-3D
  Procedural Content Generatin (PCG) and Interactive Agents Demo.
+Currently there is no 'goal' in the game, but rather showcases a scenario for a procedurally generated dungeon and interaction between agents and the player.

+ Controls are as follows:
+ - W - Move forward
+ - S - Move backwards
+ - A - Rotate Left
+ - D - Rotate Right

 # Third Party Libraries
 Disclaimer!!
 I do not own any of the third party libraries.
 These libraries are located in Assets/Third Party.